Stagnant wages and expensive housing leave young people in Ireland worse off than parents

 The research found that earnings have flat-lined for young people entering the Irish labour market and that workers in their 20s are – in real terms – earning less than they did in the 1990s and 2000s.

-Their situation is compounded by higher housing costs fuelled “by rapidly rising rents”, it said.
+Their situation is compounded by higher housing costs fuelled “by rapidly rising rents”.
 This is in part because home ownership rates for young adults have “collapsed”, the report said.

 While more than 60 per cent of those born in the 1960s lived in a home they or their partner owned by age 30, this had fallen to 39 per cent for those born in the 1970s and 32 per cent for those born in the early 1980s.